menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 DHCP Options
 """"""""""""

-To specify DHCP options for this policy, click the 'Options' button.
+To specify DHCP options for this policy, click the :guilabel:`Options` button.
 That will open a dialog which will allow the user to specify the options.

 .. note::
   If this is unconfigured, the options will be inherited from the scope or server.